-Required Materials: Psychological Science by Gazzaniga, Halpern, & Heatherton (2013, 4th edition) + ZAPS Online Labs Access.
-In addition, supplemental reading is posted on Blackboard.
+Required Materials: Psychological Science by Gazzaniga, Halpern, & Heatherton (2013, 4th edition).
+In addition, supplemental reading is posted on Blackboard in PDF format.
 A copy of the text is on reserve at the Knight Library (available for a 2 hour checkout period).
-The publisher of your textbook maintains a web site for students (for example, it contains chapter reviews, flashcards and other resources to help you learn the material in the textbook): http://www.wwnorton.com/college/psych/psychsci4/.
+The publisher of your textbook maintains a web site for students (www.wwnorton.com/college/psych/psychsci4/), containing chapter reviews, flashcards, practice quizzes and other resources to help you master the material in the textbook.